top of page

 The verb 'precipitate' has its etymology rooted in Latin and English.
 It is derived from the Latin word 'praecipitare,' which combines 'prae,' meaning 'before' or 'ahead,' and 'capere,' meaning 'to seize' or 'to take.'
 In Latin, 'praecipitare' meant to throw or hurl something forward, often with a sense of speed.
 'Precipitate' entered the English language in the late Middle Ages and is used to describe the act of causing something to happen suddenly or bringing about a change quickly.
 Its etymology underscores the idea of something being thrown or rushed forward, as implied by its Latin origins in 'praecipitare,' emphasizing the abrupt and often unforeseen nature of events or actions described as 'precipitate.'

-Find the meaning of precipitate
+Quiz: Find the meaning of the verb precipitate:

 Try Again!